Rings of Saturn (band): History

-On April 2, 2015, Rings of Saturn released a live guitar play-through featuring Lucas Mann and Miles Dimitri Baker performing the song "Godless Times" from the album Lugal Ki En, in response to the allegations.
-Three months later, on August 28, the band released the single "Seized and Devoured 2.0", a re-recorded track off of their first album Embryonic Anomaly featuring Ian Bearer's vocals.
+On April 2, 2015, Rings of Saturn released a live guitar play-through featuring Mann and Baker performing the song "Godless Times" from Lugal Ki En, in response to allegations that they could not play their parts.
+Three months later, on August 28, the band released the single "Seized and Devoured 2.0", a re-recorded track off of their first album Embryonic Anomaly featuring Bearer's vocals.
 Shortly after, the band began touring in North America, with a set-list that consisted of mainly Lugal Ki En songs being played for the first time live.
-Later that year, On December 25, the band released a collaboration single titled "Souls of This Mortality" with its very own side project band Interloper.
+Later that year, On December 25, the band released a collaboration single titled "Souls of This Mortality" with its side project band Interloper.
 Rings of Saturn then began its first tour in Europe in early 2016, followed by a North American tour supporting Thy Art Is Murder.
 On May 17, 2016, the band announced that they signed to Nuclear Blast.

 On July 31, Rings of Saturn announced that they had finished writing their fourth studio album, Ultu Ulla, and it was released on July 28, 2017.
 On June 2, 2017, the band released their second music video for the song "Inadequate".
 On July 7, 2017, the band released a lyric video for the second single off Ultu Ulla, "Parallel Shift".
-Drummer Aaron Stechauner & Miles Dimitri Baker announced their departure from Rings of Saturn on May 26, 2018.
-Soon after the departure of Stechauner and Baker, it was announced via Facebook that former guitarist, Joel Omans, would reunite with the band and that Desecrate the Faith drummer, Mike Caputo, will be joining them as well along with Japanese guitarist Yo Onityan.
-On February 10, 2019, Rings of Saturn's Facebook page pointed out that Mike Caputo and Yo Onityan are currently touring members.
-The band released their fifth studio album titled Gidim on October 25, 2019, featuring Marco Pitruzella on drums, as well as a guest solo from Charles Caswell of Berried Alive on the song "Pustules", vocals from Dan Watson of Enterprise Earth on the song "Hypodermis Glitch", and a solo from Yo Onityan on the song "Tormented Consciousness".
-On September 8, 2020, the band confirmed that Mike Caputo was being made a full-time member of the band.
-On April 30, the band were dropped from Nuclear Blast following supposed threats from Lucas Mann.
-On May 14, the band announced the departure of vocalist Ian Bearer, and stated the band would transition towards a strictly instrumental direction.
+Stechauner & Baker announced their departure from Rings of Saturn on May 26, 2018.
+Soon after the departure of Stechauner and Baker, it was announced via Facebook that former guitarist Omans would reunite with the band, and Desecrate the Faith drummer Mike Caputo would be joining them along with Japanese guitarist Yo Onityan.
+On February 10, 2019, Rings of Saturn's Facebook page pointed out that Caputo and Onityan were then touring members.

+The band released their fifth studio album titled Gidim on October 25, 2019.
+It featured Marco Pitruzella on drums, as well as a guest solo from Charles Caswell of Berried Alive on the song "Pustules", vocals from Dan Watson of Enterprise Earth on "Hypodermis Glitch", and a solo from Onityan on "Tormented Consciousness".
+On September 8, 2020, the band confirmed that Caputo was being made a full-time member of the band.
+On April 30, the band were dropped from Nuclear Blast following alleged threats from Mann.
+On May 14, the band announced the departure of vocalist Bearer, and stated they would transition towards a strictly instrumental direction.
 On June 15, 2022, the band released their self-titled sixth studio album while also announcing physical formats would be released at a future date.
 On January 21, 2024, the band announced Ryan Sinnott (who originally began touring for them in 2022) as their new official drummer, and released the single "Theogony" the very next day.
-On April 26th, 2024, Joel Omans announced his second departure from the band.
+On April 26th, 2024, Omans announced his second departure from the band.